-214. The "right to be forgotten"-i.e., the right to request that a business delete the personal information that it holds about you-is guaranteed to California residents under the California Consumer Privacy Act of 2018 ("CCPA") and to children under 13 nationwide under the Children's Online Privacy Protection Act ("COPPA").
-Given how the technology works, OpenAI is not compliant with these requirements.
+- 138. Likewise, some companies have banned or limited ChatGPT use because they are "worried that anything uploaded to AI platforms like OpenAI's ChatGPT or Google's Bard will [also] get stored on those companies' servers, with no way to access or delete the information."127 - 139.
+The "right to be forgotten"-i.e., the right to request that a business delete the personal information that it holds about you-is guaranteed to California residents under the California Consumer Privacy Act of 2018 ("CCPA").
+Given how the technology works, OpenAI is not compliant with these requirements.128